alxdavids/draft-privacy-pass/draft-privacy-pass.md

 In this document, we will give a formal specification of the Privacy Pass protocol in the internet setting.
-In particular, we will specify how communication is achieved over HTTP, along with secure key rotation strategies.
+In particular, we will specify how communication is achieved over HTTP, comparisons with different functionality and efficiency configurations, as well as strategies for performing secure key rotation.